 3 And when the man who had the line in his hand went forth eastward, he measured one thousand cubits and brought me through the waters.
 The waters were to the ankles.
 4 Again he measured one thousand and brought me through the waters.
 The waters were to the knees.
 Again he measured one thousand and brought me through.
 The waters were to the loins.
 5 Afterward, he measured one thousand and it was a river that I could not pass over, for the waters had risen, waters to swim in, a river that could not be passed over.
 6 And he said to me, "Son of man, have you seen this?"
 Then he brought me and caused me to return to the brink of the river.
 7 Now when I had returned, behold, at the bank of the river were very many trees on one side and on the other.
 8 Then he said to me, "These waters issue out toward the east country, go down into the desert, and go into the sea.
 When [the waters] are brought forth into the sea, the waters become fresh.
-9 And it shall come to pass, that everything that lives, which moves, wherever the rivers come, shall live.
+9 And it shall come to pass, that wherever the rivers come, every living creature that swarms shall live.
 And there shall be a very great multitude of fish, because these waters shall come there, for they shall be healed, and everything shall live where the river comes.
 10 And it shall come to pass, that the fishermen shall stand upon it from En-gedi even to En-eglaim.
 They shall be a place to spread forth nets.
 Their fish shall be according to their kinds, as the fish of the Great Sea, very numerous.
 11 But its miry places and its marshes shall not be healed.
 They shall be given to salt.
 12 And by the river upon its bank, on this side and on that side, all trees for food shall grow, whose leaf shall not fade, neither shall their fruit be consumed.
 They shall bring forth new fruit according to their months, because their waters issued out of the sanctuary.
 And their fruit shall be for food and their leaf for medicine."

 13 Thus says the Lord GOD: "This shall be the border by which you shall inherit the land according to the twelve tribes of Israel.
 Joseph shall have two portions.
 14 And you shall inherit it, one as well as another, for I lifted up my hand to give it to your fathers.
 And this land shall fall to you for inheritance.